USS Norton Sound: 1950 to 1962

+Terrier and Tartar missile tests

-In the fall of 1950 Norton Sound underwent a four-month overhaul at San Francisco Naval Shipyard.
+In the fall of 1950, Norton Sound underwent a four-month overhaul at San Francisco Naval Shipyard.
 New Terrier missile handling, launching, stowage, and guidance systems were installed, and she was reclassified from "AV-11" to "AVM-1" on 8 August 1951.
 This was the first of three extensive alterations accomplished through 1955.
 Test launchings of Terrier and Tartar missiles continued through 1958.

+Operation Argus nuclear tests

-In 1958 Norton Sound participated in Operation Argus.
-From south of the Falkland Islands she launched three rockets carrying low-yield atomic warheads.
+In August and September 1958, Norton Sound participated in Operation Argus.
+From south of the Falkland Islands she launched three X-17A rockets carrying low-yield atomic warheads.
 Detonations occurred at an altitude of 300 mi, and effects were monitored by the Explorer IV satellite and other instrumented rockets.
 Analysis of the data contributed to the discovery of the Van Allen radiation belt.
 Her commanding officer, Captain Arthur R. Gralla, received the Legion of Merit for his role leading the task force responsible for these tests.

 The ship returned to San Diego in June 1959 and resumed Terrier and Tartar test launchings.
 These operations continued until June 1962, when she steamed for Norfolk, Virginia, where she was decommissioned 10 August 1962.